Council Bluffs man sentenced on child porn charges

-A Council Bluffs man has been sentenced to seven years in prison on federal child pornography charges.
+A Council Bluffs man faces more than 15 years in prison after a conviction on child porn charges.

-Tate Pilger, 19, was sentenced by U.S. District Court Judge Rebecca Goodgame Ebinger to 84 months in prison for possession of child pornography, according to a release from the office of U.S. Attorney Marc Krickbaum.
+Brent Rawson, 55 was sentenced by U.S. District Court Judge Stephanie M. Rose to 188 months in prison for receipt of child pornography, according to a release from the office of U.S. Attorney Marc Krickbaum.

-Pilger will serve 10 years of supervised release at the conclusion of his prison term and owes $1,500 in restitution.

 Sign up for our Crime & Courts newsletter